veragluscevic/veragluscevic.github.io/teaching.markdown

 <img style="float: left; padding: 10px 30px 10px 10px;" src="{{veragluscevic.github.io}}/assets/img/sphere.png" width="30%"/>
 <a href="https://classes.usc.edu/term-20221/classes/astr/">The Universe: ASTR 100 (Sring 2021, Fall 2021, Spring 2022)</a>

 **A general-education course** in Astronomy, for non-majors.
 This course touches on questions as old as humankind: “How old is the universe?”, “What is it made of?”, and “What is our place in it?”.
 The lectures begin with an overview of our Solar System, touch on the diverse lives of stars and galaxies, and go all the way to the farthest reaches of space and time, unveiling the physics underlying astronomical phenomena.
 The course is designed for students with no background in the sciences and mathematics and the accompanying labs offer a gentle introduction to calculations that help illustrate key concepts from the lectures.
 The class mixes traditional lectures with think-pair-share exercises and discussion sessions.
-A key goal of the course to inspire, practice, and sharpen scientific thought on an awe-inspiring journey through the universe.
+This course and especially its <a href="https://drive.google.com/file/d/1pgRknvQOZ99Gt5gt9xmqCRZP44qCPRnG/view?usp=sharing">new module on building Knowledge<\a> is designed to inspire, practice, and sharpen scientific thought on an awe-inspiring journey through the universe.
 <br>
 <br>